 - It makes a contribution of considerable theoretical or practical significance in the field of public policy and administration;

 - It takes an explicitly comparative perspective or produces findings the implications of which are highly significant for comparative research;

 - It is written in an accessible style and form so that it is of value both to scholars and practitioners.

 The Levine Prize will be awarded to the book published in the previous year that that best meets these criteria.For more information on how to apply

-The Ulrich Kloeti Award for Distinguished Contributions to the Study of Public Policy, Administration, and Institutions is given in honor of Ulrich Kloeti, a founding member of IPSA’s Research Committee 27 on the Structure and Organization of Government (SOG) and its co-chair for ten years.
+The Ulrich Kloeti Award for Distinguished Contributions to the Study of Public Policy, Administration, and Institutions is given in honour of Ulrich Kloeti, a founding member of IPSA’s Research Committee 27 on the Structure and Organization of Government (SOG) and its co-chair for ten years.

 It is presented annually to a scholar who has made exceptional contributions to research in the field through a sustained career.
 Awardees must have involved themselves significantly within RC27 - Structure and Organization of Government (SOG) -- both with respect to research and leadership.For more information on how to apply